Chamomile Tea: Benefits, Side Effects, And Risks

 spot_img

 Chamomile tea is brewed using only the flower heads of the plant Camellia sinensis.
 Chamomile tea’s benefits include aiding digestion, reducing anxiety, and relieving menstrual cramps.
 Chamomile tea also has anti-inflammatory and antimicrobial properties.
-When brewed properly, chamomile tea is a delicious and healthy beverage that can be enjoyed hot or cold.
+When brewed correctly, chamomile tea is a delicious and healthy beverage that can be enjoyed hot or cold.

 “It’s a wonderful destination, we will come back next year for sure!”